m-bain/frozen-in-time/README.md

 ### A Joint Video and Image Encoder for End-to-End Retrieval
 ([arXiv](https://arxiv.org/abs/2104.00650))
 ----
 Repository to contain the code, models, data for end-to-end retrieval.
+WebVid data can be found [here](https://m-bain.github.io/webvid-dataset/)

 ### Work in progress ###